 Cytopathology rotations include performance of, or immediate review for adequacy, of many fine needle aspiration biopsies.
 Our autopsy rotations include time in the office of the chief medical examiner as well as doing hospital autopsies to qualify to take the AP examination of the American Board of Pathology.

 Blood Bank/Transfusion Medicine rotations involve residents in patient care daily, through interactions with clinicians of patients who may need blood products or who may have had an adverse reaction from a blood product.
 Apheresis procedures are part of a resident’s exposure while in blood banking, depending on when they occur.

 We have residents in University Hospital, the Harry S Truman Memorial Veteran’s Affairs Hospital, and our Women’s and Children’s Hospital.
-Pathology residents have two required outside rotations, one month each at Children’s Mercy Hospital in Kansas City, Missouri, for pediatric surgical pathology experience, and at Cardinal Glennon Children’s Hospital at St Louis University in St Louis for cytogenetics experience.
+Pathology residents have two required outside rotations at Children's Mercy Hospital in Kansas City, Missouri for both pediatric surgical pathology and also cytogenetics.
+Both of these rotations are one month long.
 We work hard to keep elective time in each resident’s schedule during the four years.

 Molecular genetic pathology testing is applied to a broad range of areas of pathological diagnosis, from surgical pathology and cytopathology through hematology/hematopathology, microbiology, and transfusion medicine.
 Residents are trained in the ordering and interpretation of molecular genetic pathology testing in each area as it is appropriate to that area.